 Olive flies survive best in cooler coastal climates, but are also found in the hot and dry regions of Greece, Italy, Spain, Mexico, and California.
 The fly activity threshold is approximately 60°F (15°C).
 The optimum temperature for development is between 68° and 86°F (20° and 30°C).
 Temperatures above 100°F (38°C) are detrimental both to the adult fly and to the maggot in the fruit.
 The flies are very mobile, however, and have the ability to seek cooler areas.
 Reports of fly movement range from 650ft (200m) in the presence of an olive host, to as much as 2.5 miles (4km) to find hosts.

+When does the greatest amount of damage by olive flies occur to the fruit?
 In most cases, the greatest damage occurs as the fruit begins to soften and turn color, from September to November.

 As we saw above, the adult female can lay 50 to 400 eggs, generally one in each fruit.
 Olive fly eggs are small and difficult to see, embedded under the fruit surface.
 The tiny larvae hatching from the eggs are also quite difficult to see until they feed for a while and get larger.
 The first damage sign is an oviposition "sting" on the fruit surface.
 This looks like a small indentation or lump on the surface of the fruit.
 Sometimes there is discoloration.
 While feeding, the larvae tunnel through the fruit, destroying the pulp and allowing entry of secondary infestation of bacteria and fungi that rot the fruit and greatly lower the quality of oil.
 The oil’s free fatty acid level (“acidity”) increases considerably.
 If the damage is extensive enough, it may cause premature fruit drop.